Germany’s Black Forest and Cologne

 Attendants help you stay on course.

-Attendant: The first time?
+Attendant: Hello.
+The first time?
 We take shoes, you have a shower, then you go on, okay?

-Freidrichsbad is powered by a steady river of hot and therapeutic mineral water.
-After a welcoming shower, you soak and sit in an series of peaceful pools and exquisitely tiled sauna rooms.
+Friedrichsbad is powered by a steady river of hot and therapeutic mineral water.
+After a welcoming shower, you soak and sit in a series of peaceful pools and exquisitely tiled sauna rooms.

 Ahhh, stop number six is a highlight: the soap brush massage is rough, slippery, and finished with a good Teutonic spank.

 You’ll glide like a swan under a divine dome in the central pool.
 This is the one “mixed” area — shared by men and women.
 The dress code is always nude.
 Being your average American, that took some getting used to.
 But once inside you find it’s an elegant experience — sedate and safe.